 The sit-to-stand exercise strengthens your lower body, which helps your mobility and balance.
-Here is a detailed exercise sheet you can follow.

 You can do this exercise with both hands, one hand, or no hands on your chair's armrests for support.

 Have someone nearby for support if needed and stop the exercise if you experience pain in your knees.